 There are services that use portable adapters that can be connected to a computer.
 The lower price combined with the features make it a cost effective alternative to a traditional land line.

 Many people are switching to Voice Over Internet Protocol.
-There are several low cost VOIP service providers who povide adapters.
+There are several low cost service providers who provide adapters.
 It works with your home internet service and service at your local hotspot.

-Social guidelines we follow that come from common conventions of Voice Over Internet Protocol use.
-The Rules of Netiquette for VOIP are centered around keeping and providing the most consistent and clear communication possible.
+Also, social guidelines we follow that come from common conventions of Voice Over Internet Protocol use.
+We need to keep and provide the most consistent and clear communication possible.

-The technology (data and processor speeds) has reached a point that VOIP calls can be carried without delay, provided care and patience is exercised, netiquette rules.
+To start, the technology (data and processor speeds) has reached a point that calls can be carried without delay.
+Provided care and patience is exercised.

-The three middle rules apply to all VOIP use including Google Voice and Skype.
-These rules will help you connect clearly with those you need to speak with.
+Now, some rules apply to all programs.
+Including, Google Voice and Skype.
+Thus, rules will help you connect clearly with those you need to speak with.

 A process for using the internet for telephone communication.
-There are many companies that offer the service.
+Then, many companies that offer the service.
 Google Voice and Microsoft Skype are the most popular free services based online.

 Companies that sell the service to replace home service with portable adapters as well.
 These are growing in popularity.

-VOIP is cheaper than traditional telephone communications, but there are several barriers to widespread adoption of VOIP technology over traditional phone service.
+And so, cheaper than traditional telephone communications.
+But there are several barriers to widespread adoption over traditional phone service.

-For example, emergency services don’t work sometimes by VOIP in some areas.
+For example, emergency services don’t work sometimes in some areas.
 In addition, broadband internet is not available in many places.
-As technology improves and broadband penetration deepens VOIP technology will replace traditional phone services.
+Last, as technology improves and broadband penetration deepens, technology will replace traditional phone services.